teltek/PumukitYoutubeBundle/Resources/doc/ConfigurationGuide.md

 ```
 pumukit_youtube:
-    default_track_upload: 'master'
+    default_track_upload: 'youtube'
 ```

-If this parameter is not configured, the track by default is master.
+If this parameter is not configured, the track by default is the track with the tag youtube.

 ### Clear cache